rajaselvan/telephone_dir_maintenance_system/README.md

 ================================

-The system is been designed to maintain the details of departments, employees and telephone number details through a JDBC application.
-Unique numbers are generated for any new employee, new department and new telephone number.
+The system is been designed to maintain the details of departments, employees and telephone number details through a Java Swing and mysql application

-Unique number generation for new employee, new department and new telephone no.
-Retrieval of telephone details based on employee name.
+Unique number generation for new employee, new department and new telephone no. Retrieval of telephone details based on employee name.
 Deletion of department deletes all the employees belonging to that department.

 Main Modules
 ============